JackSzwergold/Preworn-Main/markdown/tutorials/ubuntu_server_configuration_part_1.md

 ## Part 1: Configuration a Base Level Ubuntu Server

 The purpose of this tutorial is to explain how I like to configure an Ubuntu server.
-This doesn’t go into details as to how you got Ubuntu installed on a server to begin with, but begins with the assumption that you have an Ubuntu machine setup to the point you have a basic terminal prompt & you can login as a user with administrator rights.
+This doesn’t go into details as to how you got Ubuntu installed on a server to begin with.
+But begins with the assumption that you have an Ubuntu machine set up to the point you have a basic terminal prompt & you can login as a user with administrator rights.

 ### Let’s get started.

 First & foremost depending on how your initial install of Ubuntu went, you were either prompted to create an initial user with administrator rights or you were assigned a user.
 I’m not going to run down the list how an initial user is generated, but there is one overarching philosophy here: If your administrative user is named `root` that is not good from a security standpoint.

-There are are tons of hacks & exploits that explicitly look for—and act on—the `root` account, so you should not use that account for any reason & instead handle administrative functions via another user assigned administrative rights via `sudo`.
+There are are tons of hacks & exploits that explicitly look for—and act on—the `root` account.
+So you should not use the `root` account directly for any reason & instead handle administrative functions via another user who is assigned administrative rights via `sudo`.

 ### First, make sure ‘aptitude’ is installed.